Tien79/railroad-diagrams/live/doc/readme.md

 	return "<Skip>";
 };
 ```
-# Translating SRFB to Walking Functions
+# Translating SRFB to Generating Functions

 We are going to use those walking functions to traverse the grammar graph, using the tokens as a guide through the path.
 Those functions don't know the tokens in advance, so, urguments of the walking function cannot be solved before execution: they must be